Overview

 - Connection string parameters

-Windows Authentication
+Windows Authentication (coming soon)

 Domain-based authentication for on-premise SQL Server:- Uses Windows domain credentials